Grimelios/LiveSplit.DarkSouls/README.md

  You can contact me on discord: wasted#2747

  Changes in 2.0.0:
- +All hardcoded addresses have been replaced with AOB scans - this means that the splitter should work consistently for everyone, and be compatible with the "community" version of the game
+ + All hardcoded addresses have been replaced with AOB scans - this means that the splitter should work consistently for everyone, and be compatible with the "community" version of the game
- +Added support for the remastered version of the game +Added re-attaching: whenever the game crashes or you are forced to restart because of memes, the splitter when now automatically re-attach to the game.
+ + Added support for the remastered version of the game
+ + Added re-attaching: whenever the game crashes or you are forced to restart because of memes, the splitter when now automatically re-attach to the game.
 You can also switch from PTDE to remastered, and the splitter will re-attach to that automatically too.
 You should not have to restart the splitter again
- +Moved all attaching/game data reading logic into a separate library.
+ + Moved all attaching/game data reading logic into a separate library.
 You can reuse this in your own application!